 In naturopathy, health is a state of wellness in which the body is not only without disease, but is also energetic and balanced mentally and physically.
 Natural therapies, which include nutrition plans, herbal medicine and flower essences are drug-free therapies used by our Naturopath to support self-healing from ailments that frequent our pets and assist the body return to full health.
 These therapies restore your pet's health holistically by working together to achieve an optimum balance within the body’s functions from an internal to external perspective.
+We discuss natural therapies for your pet in our well-being package.

 Herbal medicine involves the therapeutic use of plants to create remedies to help prevent or treat disease or illness, as a natural alternative to chemical parasite control and enhance or maintain general health and wellbeing.
 Herbs also have nutritional properties, e.g. fibre, vitamins and minerals, and can be used to add extra nutrition to your pets diet.
 Read our article on What is Herbal Medicine?